XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 For further details, please take a glance at the sample hhsoj folder

+# MultiLanguage
+HHSOJ Supports translate a statement to several languages to help users understand.
+To do so you need to firstly write all possible languages in the AllLanguage field in arg.txt in format of below:
+`AllLanguage=<lang1Code>|<lang1DisplayName>;<lang2Code>|<lang2DisplayName>;...`
+You should not add a ';' after everything ends.

+**Code** is for system to find out statement.
+For example, a language code `ch` will let the system to load thee statement from the value of argument `Statement_ch`.

+**DisplayName** is for system to display the language on the website.
+Choose any you want, but without ';' or '|'.

+**null language** a language code null is **must** included in your `AllLanguage` and `Statement_null`.
+This is the default language when a page is opened.
+If not presented, may cause `Statement is Not Available` error displayed on website.

 # Hacking System Of HHSOJ
 HHSOJ is a modern Online Judge with a simple Hacking system.